fitabigail/Lamborghini-Deals/README.md

 ### Thank You

-I want to express my gratitude to my husbant in particular for patience and support to finish the projects and the course.
+I want to express my gratitude to my husbant in particular for patience and support to finish the projects.